hoquangthaiholy/refine-webpack-plugin/README.md

 ---

 I open a bug report to creating a pull request: **every contribution is appreciated and welcome**.
 If you're planing to implement a new feature or change the api please create an issue first.
 This way we can ensure that your precious work is not in vain.

+If you like my work and want to distibute your skill with this project.
+Give me a hand to make this better.

 License
 ---